 - Package pricing: Some graphic designers offer package pricing, which includes a set number of images or design services for a fixed price.
 This can be a cost-effective option for clients who need multiple images or designs.

-It’s important to note that these are general ranges and actual pricing for graphic design services may vary.
+It’s important to note that these are general ranges and actual pricing for graphic designer prices services may vary.
 It’s always recommended to communicate directly with a graphic designer to discuss your specific project requirements and get a detailed quote for their services.

 How much should I charge to design a logo?